Daniel-Lachner-Piza/elpi_public/Readme.md

 ### 1. Launch ELPI

+1. Download elpi_public folder
-1. Run the elpi.exe
+2. Run the elpi.exe
-2. Chech Display settings, Zoom should be set to 100%, (not more!), otherwise the wiindows will not scale correctly
+3. Chech Display settings, Zoom should be set to 100%, (not more!), otherwise the wiindows will not scale correctly

 ### 2. Load EEG Data